 The image of architecture as a representation of a three-dimensional object appears during the first industrial revolution through the planning stage and the production: once completed, the product conserves the distinctive signs of that process of metamorphization in an interplay of thought, matter and technique.
 But in the post-industrial era the primacy of the process has been replaced by the absolute power of the icon, which reduces the spatial and performative potential of architecture, steering it into the advertising jargon of goods for the planetary mass cultures.

-The session invites to discuss the general statement according to which the separation between the work of art and art criticism has disappeared.
-The notions of authenticity, reproduction, and forgery have long been topics of discussion; furthermore the eyes of the artist, critic and viewer might now appear to be interchangeable.
+This session discusses the general statement according to which the separation between the work of art and art criticism has disappeared.
+The notions of authenticity, reproduction, and forgery have long been topics of discussion; furthermore, the eyes of the artist, critic and viewer might now appear to be interchangeable.
 The session aims to investigate to what extent this new hegemony of criticism has until now undermined not only historical paradigms but also the very practice of art history.

 9) Voyage – Connecting session between Firenze 2019 and São Paulo 2020 in collaboration with the Brazilian scientific committee

-Considering the main theme of the 35th World Congress of the Comité International d’Histoire de l’Art (“Motion”), this session, conceived as a connection between the first that will take place in Florence, Motion: Transformation (1st -6th September 2019) and the second part that will be held in São Paulo, Motion “Migrations” (13th– 18th September 2020), invites researchers in various fields to present their ideas on the concept of “Voyage”, with its main focus on the artistic and cultural exchanges between Brazil and Italy.
+Considering the main theme of the 35th World Congress of the Comité International d’Histoire de l’Art (“Motion”), this session, conceived as a connection between the first that will take place in Florence, Motion: Transformation (1–6 September 2019) and the second part that will be held in São Paulo, Motion “Migrations” (13– 8 September 2020), invites researchers in various fields to present their ideas on the concept of “Voyage”, with its main focus on the artistic and cultural exchanges between Brazil and Italy.
 “Voyage” as a concept has been considered from many perspectives.
-Utmost challenging, the first being that of the migration or emigration of people.
-The second regarding the circulation of objects, concepts, visual recordings and writings.
+The first and most challenging is that of the migration or emigration of people.
+The second regards the circulation of objects, concepts, visual recordings and writings.
 “Voyage” can also be understood here in the sense of the artist’s, the critic’s, or the cultural promoter’s journey; as pilgrimage; as diplomatic or scientific travel; as a consequence of military occupation or military strategy; but also as a trip (for leisure and touristic reasons), and travels of banditry and piracy.

 |1.
 The Divine Artist||Akira Akiyama (University of Tokyo)